owncloud/owncloud-sdk/README.md

 To build the jsdocs, type this command and follow the instructions on the terminal :

 ```
-$ make docs
+$ make jsdocs
 ```

 ## Unit tests

 The following command will run all unit tests.
-Before running the command, make sure you have edited the `config.js` file according to the comments above each config.
+Before running the command, make sure you have edited the `owncloud/test/config.js` file according to the comments above each config.

 ```
 $ make test